 At some point, you MUST get your prospect on the phone.
 Be prepared to use those dialing fingers (or invest in auto-dialing software) because it takes an average of 18 calls to actually connect with a prospect over the phone and call-back rates are lower than 1%.

 How to optimize lead qualification: conduct a proper sales discovery and manage your time well

 For those leads that are qualified, make sure you don’t skip Discovery.
 Sales teams that take enough time for Discovery before their demo win 73% more often than those who skip it.
 The goals of the Discovery call are to:

 - Understand pain points

 Time management is crucial in this stage.
 If you are in contact with a prospect via email but can’t convince them to do a 15-minute call, let them go.
 Your time would be much better spent acquiring referrals for your specific target customer.

 You need to build trust and deliver an engaging demo.
-A screen sharing tool will allow you to schedule the demo, deliver a face-to-face demo experience and send your follow-up emails.
-By centralizing the entire process within one tool, you can track every interaction and find your soft spots.
+A screen-sharing tool will allow you to schedule the demo, deliver a face-to-face demo experience and send your follow-up emails.
+By centralizing the entire sales process within one tool, you can track every interaction and find your soft spots.